 The party’s focus on expanding personal liberty has created an odd array of political positions.
 But the biggest problem with Libertarian Party policies is their belief that free, unregulated markets are a panacea.
 Their economic liberty platform states, “A free and competitive market allocates resources in the most efficient manner.”
 Any question about what they mean by free markets is answered with a subsequent explanation that, “The only proper role of government in the economic realm is to protect property rights, adjudicate disputes, and provide a legal framework in which voluntary trade is protected.”

 History has repeatedly shown that this isn’t true.
 A study of the Progressive Era, the Great Depression, and the recent Great Recession provides plenty of evidence that markets must be regulated for the common good.
-The elimination of government regulations, for instance, would make it easier for companies to use unfair practices to eliminate competitors, emit pollution, or exploit natural resources in ways that damage the environment – to name just a few of the bad things that could happen.
+The elimination of government regulations, for instance, would make it easier for companies to use unfair practices to eliminate competitors, emit pollution, exploit workers, or destroy natural resources – to name just a few of the bad things that would happen.